Museum & Heritage Buildings

 At the newly-renovated Wasa Hotel Museum, you can see informative displays of the history and heritage of Fort Steele, the surrounding region, and the people who lived here.
 The Wasa Hotel Museum, which opened in 1967, is a replica of the Wasa Hotel which once stood in the community of Wasa, just north of Fort Steele.

-Beginning September 15, explore Dinosaurs Unearthed - the world's most exciting dinosaur exhibition!
+Beginning late September, explore Dinosaurs Unearthed - the world's most exciting dinosaur exhibition!